youngboy/engine-docs/source/setup-lambda.md

 ```

 **Configuration options:**
-1. `apiKey`: The API key for the Engine service you want to report data to.
+1. `apiKey` : The API key for the Engine service you want to report data to.
 2. `logcfg/level` : Logging level for the proxy.
 Supported values are `DEBUG`, `INFO`, `WARN`, `ERROR`.
 3. `origin.url` : The URL for your GraphQL server.
+For Lambda, this takes the form of
+                  arn:aws:lambda:xxxxxxxxxxx:xxxxxxxxxxxx:function:xxxxxxxxxxxxxxxxxxx
+4.  `origin.id` : For Lambda, your Access Key ID
+5.  `origin.secret` : For Lambda, your Secret Access Key
+6.  `origin.originType` : Set to `Lambda` to specify a Lambda GraphQL server origin.
-4. `frontend.host` : The hostname the proxy should be available on.
+7. `frontend.host` : The hostname the proxy should be available on.
-5. `frontend.port` : The port the proxy should bind to.
+8. `frontend.port` : The port the proxy should bind to.
-6. `frontend.endpoint` : The path for the proxy's GraphQL server .
+9. `frontend.endpoint` : The path for the proxy's GraphQL server .
 This is usually `/graphql`.

 ### 2.3 Run the Proxy (Docker Container)